scaleoutsean/nagfire/README.md

 - Element OS v11+ (NetApp HCI & SolidFire)
 - Python 3.6+

-## Known Issues
+## Known Issues and Workarounds

+- Usability: Max. iSCSI Session Count used to be calculated as `NumberOfEnsembleNodes * 700 * 90%`.
+Since Nagfire v2.1, that was changed to `NumberOfActiveNodesWithStorageRole -1) * 700 * 90%`:
+  - Two storage node SolidFire clusters (new since earlier this year) still have 1-3 Ensemble Nodes, but only 1 may be able to provide them (if one node fails)
+  - For larger clusters (3-10 nodes), one node is deducted from active node count so that in the case a node fails, your cluster doesn't end up maxed out in terms of iSCSI sessions, which is probably preferred to old behavior.
+On 11+ node clusters users would have a bit extra slack and early warning since we already use 90% of the supported maximum of 700
+  - For two-node clusters, maxSessions (with 90% of a 700 session maximum) is 630.
+If a node fails, you'd end up with 0 active nodes and so this would trigger iSCSI alarms.
+Since we'd get them anyway (node down, etc.), the new formula makes sense
+  - If you prefer the old behavior or if v2.1 gives you any other problems, please continue to use v2.0 or edit the script
 - Security: HTTPS certificate validation is disabled.
 You may edit that out if you need validation to work.
+- Security: since SolidFire v12 you can create a read-only cluster admin.
+It is strongly recommended to create a 'nagios' account for this application (with only Read role) on SolidFire cluster
 - Usability: various formulae haven't been updated since v1.7 (Element OS v5).
 Tested limits have generally increased since v5.

 ## Sample CLI Output